saamehsanaaee/Saameh-S/README.md

-- Hi, I’m Saameh.
+- Hi, I’m Saameh Sanaaee.
+- A student of Cell and Molecular Biology.
+- Interested in data science and a lot more.
-- That's it for now. :)
+- That's it for now ...
+I'll try to be more interesting. :)